Assessing the Ship Motion Prediction Capabilities of the Open-Source Model NEMOH Against Field Observations: Introduction

 While numerical models are governed by physical laws, making them more reliable in predictable scenarios, their accuracy depends heavily on the precision of the input data and the level of detail in the model.
 Data-driven models, though able to capture complex patterns, may lack the interpretability and robustness provided by underlying physical laws.
 To leverage the strengths of both, hybrid models, which combine numerical and data-driven methods, offer a promising solution.
 By incorporating accurate numerical models with the adaptability of machine learning, hybrid models can provide more reliable and flexible predictions in dynamic and uncertain conditions~\citep{Dell2021Hybrid,Skulstad2020Hybrid}.
 As such, developing robust numerical models remains essential for improving ship motion predictability.

 Numerical models mostly rely on potential flow theory for the calculation of wave-induced forces~\citep{Cademartori2023ShipMotionReview,Newman2018Hydrodynamics,zhang2023numerical}.
-In this framework, to obtain a very efficient model, the problem is solved in the frequency domain, assuming weak nonlinearity in waves and responses.
+Within this framework, the problem is solved in the frequency domain to achieve computational efficiency, assuming weak nonlinearities in both waves and structural responses.
 When combined with the ship’s equation of motion, this approach captures the three-dimensional interactions between the hull and surrounding waves, providing a more comprehensive model than strip theory, which assumes two-dimensional interactions for each segment of the ship~\citep[e.g.][]{Newman2018Hydrodynamics}.
 NEMOH, an open-source boundary element solver, applies this framework to compute hydrodynamic forces and predict ship motion in open ocean conditions~\citep{NEMOH,babarit2015theoretical}.
 The underlying assumption is that both the incident wave field and the resulting ship motion are linear processes, though quadratic (nonlinear) terms can be enabled in the latest version of NEMOH if needed \citep{Kurnia2023NEMOH}.
 This assumption simplifies the mathematical formulation and enables computational efficiency, making NEMOH a fast alternative to CFD models while maintaining reliable accuracy for practical applications.